 Gulf Agency Co, P&I Correspondent in the United Arab Emirates, has issued the attached bulletin in which they advise that cargo ships are not presently being allowed into Port Rashid, which, they understand, is being converted into a cruise terminal.
 The closure of Port Rashid to cargo ships is reportedly causing delays and congestion in Jebel Ali.
 An official notice of this development from the port authority is awaited and the Gulf Agency Company will advise further thereafter.

 House of Lords restricts Charterers Liability for Late RedeliveryThe House of Lords has very recently handed down judgment in Transfield Shipping Inc v Mercator Shipping Inc UKHL 48 (The Achilleas).
 In that case, the time charterers caused a ship to miss the laycan for its next fixture by redelivering the ship nine days late.
 The Owners suffered a loss, as they were forced to renegotiate the follow on fixture on a significantly lower daily rate.

 25 June 2008

-As highlighted in previous London Club Website News alerts, the US Coast Guard (USCG) has a mandate under the Maritime Transportation Security Act to determine the effectiveness of anti-terrorism security in ports outside the USA and to impose conditions of entry on ships entering US ports from a country or terminal where the USCG regards the security as inadequate.The USCG has now added Cuba to the growing list of countries considered to have ineffective anti-terrorism measures.
+As detailed in previous News Alerts, the US Coast Guard (USCG) has a mandate under the Maritime Transportation Security Act to determine the effectiveness of anti-terrorism measures currently in place in ports outside the USA.
+This Mandate allows the USCG to impose such conditions of entry as it deems appropriate on ships seeking to enter US ports from any country or terminal that has been designated as unsafe by the USCG.